gruntjs/grunt-docs/grunt.task.md

 grunt.task.registerTask(taskName, description, taskFunction)
 ```

-This example task logs `foo, testing 123` if grunt is run via `grunt foo:testing:123`.
+This example task logs `foo, testing 123` if Grunt is run via `grunt foo:testing:123`.
 If the task is run without arguments as `grunt foo` the task logs `foo, no args`.

 ```javascript
 grunt.task.registerTask('foo', 'A sample task that logs stuff.', function(arg1, arg2) {